stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 ## Service Overview

 <!-- PaymentSvcOverviewStart -->
-Part of the decision to adopt the NextGenPSD2 framework, agreed upon by TN-FMÞ-VH-1 on Business Requirments and TN-FMÞ-VH-2 on Technical Requirements, called for staying as true to the specification as possible.
+When the decision was made by TN-FMÞ-VH-1 on Business Requirments and TN-FMÞ-VH-2 on Technical Requirements, to adopt the NextGenPSD2 framework the intant was to stay as true to the original specification as possible.

-However, not unlike other existing domestic adaptations of NextGenPSD2, additional functionality was needed to support payment operations and account information expected by the Icelandic market.
+However, not unlike other European adaptations of NextGenPSD2 for domestic use additional functionality was needed to support payment operations and account information expected by the Icelandic market.
 The original workgroup did so by extending existing schema types in the NextGenPSD2 OpenAPI contract while removing elements and services not directly applicable to IOBWS.
-The intention was to streamline the specification but developers with previous exposure to NextGenPSD2 found it turned out challenging to understand the changes, while the overall implementation details still remained opaque for those looking to migrate from earlier IOBWS versions.
+The intention was to streamline the specification but developers with previous exposure to NextGenPSD2 found it challenging to understand the implications of the changes.
+Furthermore, the overall implementation details still remained opaque for those migrating from earlier IOBWS versions so more transparancy was needed.

 Workgroup TN-FMÞ-VH-8 was therefore charged with revising the 3.0 version of IOBWS.
 The group tried to address two primary concerns; Clarify how the {{context_short}} products fit into NextGenPSD2 as well as simplifying comparison against later releases by the Berlin Group.
-The result should make it straightforward to weigh potential additions to or replacements of the current domestic adaptations included in the IOBWS, in the future.
+The result should additionally make it straightforward to adapt future updates and consider replacing current domestic adaptations in the IOBWS with newer NextGenPSD2 data elements.

 The decision made by the TN-FMÞ-VH-8 was therefore to keep most of the original NextGenPSD2 OpenAPI definition intact, even those services and types that are not currently applicable to the Icelandic context or intended uses of the IOBWS.
 The {{context_short}} products (see [section @sec:pis_overview] and [table @tbl:tbl_pis_products] below) are defined separately with applicable JSON schema types, leaving the original e.g. SEPA message types intact.
 They share the generic data elements along with the 'native' payment types, reusing the services, and operations for payments that are at the core of the NextGenPSD2 specification.